Photo Taking, Editing and Sharing

 - If you'd like to apply a filter, select one from the tray.
 Swipe to the side to see additional filters.

 - Tap here to name the location where the photo was taken.
+You can choose an existing location or create a new one.

 - Tap Share when you're ready to share your photo on Instagram!